"My cup overflows..."

 In a letter to a friend in 1955 she wrote:

 Reading about her life and attitude to life, I become painfully aware of how constantly I judge: myself, others, even God.
-I am so busy fretting about what is not right with the world, that I do not
+I am so busy fretting about what is not right with the world, that I do not see the other.

 I learned such important lessons in the work I was given this last year with people who have disabilities.
 Many of them are defined and described in the field by the "behaviours" they have--"behaviours" being rather distressing jargon for socially unacceptable or negative behaviour.
 I could never get quite used to using that system of seeing them.
 I saw cries for love and affection, for understanding, for attentiveness to their being.
 I saw protests against insecurity, indignity, and indifference.